 Studies continue to look at the role of nutrition in inducing epigenetic changes that may help support the body's natural defenses against diseases such as cancer, cardiovascular disease, and other metabolic disorders.
 Epigenetic processes play a part in the development of diabetes, obesity, non-alcoholic fatty liver disease, thyroid disorders, osteoporosis, and others.

 Several different bioactive compounds have been identified as having properties that may support an overall lifestyle aimed at maintaining health and impacting the progression of existing conditions.
 These foods include teas, soy, herbs, curcumin, cruciferous vegetables, purple grapes, and garlic.
-Research has linked these foods to activation of genes that support cellular health and the body's natural processes through their impact on epigenetic activity.
+Research has associated these foods with the activation of genes that support cellular health and the body's natural processes through their impact on epigenetic activity.

 DNA methylation has also been found to play a role in several aspects of the development of cardiovascular health, including hypertension, heart function, and coronary health.
 Excessive caloric intake, as well as deficiencies of folate and other B vitamins, can influence inflammation, stress, and development of atherosclerosis due to epigenetic effects, while including polyphenols (such as resveratrol and curcumin) and epigallocatechin gallate (EGCG) from green tea can support the body's natural defenses against inflammation and support cardiovascular health.
 The Mediterranean diet, in particular, has been found to support heart health due to its impact on methylation and gene expression related to inflammation.